 Luckily, my friend Diane founded an amazing company called Rooted Investing.
 Diane liquidated all of her retirement funds so that she could use the money to invest in her community, and take banks out of the system.
 She bought out my student loans, reduced my rate by half, and together we agreed on a payment plan that works for both of us.

 Depending on your career, (non-profit, government, teacher, etc.), you may be eligible for loan forgiveness after 120 consecutive payments.
 In my experience, refinancing saved us a considerable amount on monthly interest.
-If SoFi sounds like a good option for you, you can use our referral link.

 A-u-t-o-m-a-t-i-c-!
 Set your bills up to be paid either through an automated clearing house online auto-payments, or billpay if online payments are not an option.
 Yes, our local trash company just joined AOL and doesn’t take online payments, so billpay via our FLCU will suffice.